citp/privacy-policy-historical/h/hi/hig/highrisehq.com.md

 ## EU-US and Swiss-US Privacy Complaints

 In compliance with the EU-US and Swiss-US Privacy Shield Principles, Highrise commits to resolve complaints about your privacy and our collection or use of your personal information.
-European Union or Swiss individuals with inquiries or complaints regarding this privacy policy should first contact Lynette Kontny at Highrise at support@highrisehq.com, or by mail at Highrise HQ, LLC, 30 North Racine Avenue #200, Chicago, IL 60607 USA.
+European Union or Swiss individuals with inquiries or complaints regarding this privacy policy should first contact Jeremy Daer at Highrise at support@highrisehq.com, or by mail at Highrise HQ, LLC, 30 North Racine Avenue #200, Chicago, IL 60607 USA.
 We will thoroughly investigate the matter internally and make every effort to attempt to resolve the issue quickly.

 Highrise has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit [www.bbb.org/EU-privacy-shield/for-eu-consumers](http://www.bbb.org/EU-privacy-shield/for-eu-consumers) for more information and to file a complaint.

 Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.
 For more information please see [www.privacyshield.gove/article?id=ANNEX-I-introduction](https://www.privacyshield.gov/article?id=ANNEX-I-introduction).

+## Location of Site and Data

+This Site is operated in the United States.
+If you are located in the European Union or elsewhere outside of the United States, please be aware that any information you provide to us will be transferred to the United States.
+By using our Site, participating in any of our services and/or providing us with your information, you consent to this transfer.

 ## Changes & Questions

 Highrise may update this policy once in a blue moon — we'll notify you about significant changes by emailing the account owner or by placing a prominent notice on our site.
 Questions about this privacy policy?
-Please contact Lynette Kontny at [privacy@highrisehq.com](mailto:privacy@highrisehq.com) or by mail at: Highrise HQ LLC, 30 North Racine Avenue #200, Chicago, IL 60607 USA and we'll be happy to answer them!
+Please contact Jeremy Daer at [privacy@highrisehq.com](mailto:privacy@highrisehq.com) or by mail at: Highrise HQ LLC, 30 North Racine Avenue #200, Chicago, IL 60607 USA and we'll be happy to answer them!